getnikola/nikola-site/stories/creating-a-custom-page.rst

 -----------

 Paragraph layout: Fiction books that are not fully justified feel wrong to me.
-So we should set ``text-align: justified`` in the CSS.
+So we should set ``text-align: justify;`` in the CSS.
 But to achieve proper justification, you also need hyphenation.
 To have that in Nikola, you need to either enable it for the whole site (maybe not a great idea) or just for this page using the hyphenate metadata::